Assessment Tools

 Emotional Attunement

-My Family considers emotional attunement to be a parent's ability to perceive, understand, and respond appropriately to their child's emotional states.
-It's about being in a synchronised dance with the child, whereby the parent responds to their child in a way that makes them feel seen, heard, and understood.
-This sensitive and responsive interaction can be seen as crucial for a child's emotional, social, and cognitive development.
+Emotional attunement relates to a parent's ability to perceive, understand, and respond appropriately to their child's emotional states.
+It essentially involves being in a synchronised dance with the child, whereby the parent responds to their child in a way that makes them feel seen, heard, and understood.
+This sensitive and responsive interaction can potentially be crucial for a child's emotional, social, and cognitive development.

-With the use of short animated videos, practitioners help parents to reflect on the functioning of parent-child relationships.
-By doing this, it creates opportunities for parents to reflect on the functioning of their relationship(s) with their child/ren, including how they respond to their child/ren's cues for emotional warmth and connection.
+With the use of short, animated videos, practitioners help parents to reflect on the functioning of parent-child relationships.
+This creates opportunities for parents to reflect on the functioning of their relationship(s) with their child/ren, including how they respond to their child/ren's cues for emotional warmth and connection.

 The Family System

-As highlighted by Foster et al (2025), Attachment Theory and research suggests that having multiple relationships that severe as Safe Havens and Secure Bases can benefit children (this is due to it increasing the likelihood of a child having someone to turn to when needing someone to satisfy their needs).
-With this in mind, My Family places an emphasis on exploring beyond the primary family system - including the functioning of the parental relationship and the impact the relationship has on the parents' caregiving - and exploring the support parents can access from the wider family system(s).
+As highlighted by Foster et al (2025), Attachment Theory and wider research suggests that the existence of multiple relationships that serve as Safe Havens and Secure Bases can be of benefit to children by increasing the likelihood of them having someone to turn to when they need someone to satisfy their needs.
+With this in mind, My Family places an emphasis on looking beyond the primary family system - this includes the functioning of the parental relationship and the impact it has on the parents' caregiving - and exploring the support parents can access from the wider family system(s).

 African Proverb